Comment on page

 Here is a general overview of how a TEE application runs on iExec:

 To build such Confidential Computing (TEE) application, a developer would need to use the Intel® SGX SDK.
 With iExec, you don't need to manipulate it.
-Instead iExec supports high-level frameworks, known as TEE frameworks, such as Scone and Gramine.
-Further sections will cover in details these TEE frameworks.
+Instead iExec supports the high-level Scone framework.